buildpacks/spec/buildpack.md

 **GIVEN:**
 - An OCI image exported by the lifecycle,
 - An optional process type specified by `PACK_PROCESS_TYPE`, and
-- Bash version 3 or greater.
+- Bash version 3 or greater,

 When the OCI image is launched,